steveloughran/formality/styleguide/styleguide.md

 general `IOException` —they are wrapped in new instances of the same exception class.
 This ensures that `catch()` clauses can select on exception types.

+In general:

+1. Try to use Hadoop's existing exception classes where possible.
 1. Except for some special cases, exceptions MUST be derived from `IOException`
 1. Use specific exceptions in preference to the generic `IOException`
 1. `IllegalArgumentException` may be used for some checking of input parameters, but only where consistent with other parts of the stack.
-1. Exceptions should provide any extra information to aid diagnostics, including —but not limited to— paths, remote hosts, and any details about the operation being attempted.
 1. If an exception is generated from another exception, the inner exception must be included, either via the constructor or through `Exception.initCause()`.
 1. If an exception is wrapping another exception, the inner exception text MUST be included in the message of the outer exception.
-1. Try to use Hadoop's existing exception classes where possible.
+1. The text value of an exception MUST be extracted from `Exception.toString`.
+1. `Exception.getMessage()` MUST NOT be used.
+For some exceptions this returns null.
 1. Where Hadoop adds support for extra exception diagnostics (such as with `NetUtils.wrapException()`) —use it.
+1. Exceptions should provide any extra information to aid diagnostics, including —but not limited to— paths, remote hosts, and any details about the operation being attempted.
 1. Where Hadoop doesn't add support for extra diagnostics —try implementing it.

 The requirement to derive exceptions from `IOException` means that developers must not use Guava's `Preconditions.checkState()` check as these throw `IllegalStateException` instances.

-### Testing with Exceptions

-Catching and validating exceptions are an essential aspect of testing failure modes.
-However, it is dangerously easy to write brittle tests which fail the moment anyone changes the exception text.

-To avoid this:
-1. Use specific exception classes, then catch purely those exceptions.
-1. Use constants when defining error strings, so that the test can look for the same text
-1. When looking for the text, use `String.contains()` over `String.equals()` or `String.startsWith()`.

-Bad

-    try {
-      doSomething("arg")
-      Assert.fail("should not have got here")
-    } catch(IOException e) {
-      Assert.assertEquals("failure on path /tmp", e.getMessage());
-    }

-Good

-    try {
-      doSomething("arg")
-      Assert.fail("should not have got here")
-    } catch(PathNotFoundException e) {
-      Assert.assertTrue(
-        "did not find " + Errors.FAILURE_ON_PATH + " in " + e,
-        e.toString().contains(Errors.FAILURE_ON_PATH);
-    }

-Best: rethrow the exception if it doesn't match, after adding a log message explaining why it was rethrown:

-    try {
-      doSomething("arg")
-      Assert.fail("should not have got here")
-    } catch(PathNotFoundException e) {
-      if (!e.toString().contains(Errors.FAILURE_ON_PATH) {
-        LOG.error("No " + Errors.FAILURE_ON_PATH + " in {}" ,e, e)
-        throw e;
-      }
-    }

-This implementation ensures all exception information is propagated.
-As the test is failing because the code in question is not behaving as expected, having a stack trace in the test results can be invaluable.
+## Internationalization

+1. Error messages use EN_US, US English in their text messages.
+1. Log messages must use US English as their text.
+1. Classes, methods and variables must use US English in their names.
+1. Names that are misspelled can be near-impossible to remove: please check with a spell checker set to the US if you have any doubts about your spelling.
+1. Code must use `String.toLower(EN_US).equals()` rather than `String.equalsIgnoreCase()`.
+Otherwise the comparison will fail in some locales (example: Turkey).
+Yes, a lot of existing code gets this wrong —that does not justify continuing to make the mistake.

+## Main functions

+A static `main(String[] args)` method routine can be invoked via the `\bin\hadoop` script, a script which will set up the classpath and other environment variables consistently.

+Hadoop uses its `ToolRunner` class as the entry point to code —both client and server.

+This provides a standard set of configuration parameters, including adding the ability to define and  extend the Hadoop XML configuration to use.

+Entry points SHOULD use the `TestRunner` interface for their entry point logic.

+This is not mandatory; there may be valid reasons to avoid doing this, a key one being that the application may be using an alternative CLI parser such as `JCommander`.
+If an alternative CLI parser library is used, the `main()` routine SHOULD support the standard command line options, especially the `-D name=value` syntax.

 ## Tests